-You can put together your own London historic pub crawl using the map linked to below.
-If you really want to delve into the history of London’s drinking spots and hear the tales that have fuelled the pubs over the centuries, I’d recommend booking onto this pub crawl, which takes you to some of the oldest pubs in London featured in this guide.
+- You can put together your own London historic pub crawl using the map below.
+If you really want to delve into the history of London’s drinking spots and hear the tales that have fuelled the pubs over the centuries, we recommend booking onto this pub crawl, which takes you to some of the oldest pubs in London featured in this guide.

 Map of Historic London Pubs